pybricks/pybricks.github.io/learn/making-programs/your-first-program.md

   alt: Setup step 3
   width: 100%
   caption: >
-    3. Place the drive base setup on the canvas.
+    3. Place the Drive Base Setup block on the canvas.
 Configure it to use the left and right wheels.
 Measure the diameter of your wheels and the distance between the wheels and enter them as shown.
 Delete the existing <i>Print block</i>.
   labels:
-    - text: Drive base setup block
+    - text: Drive Base Setup block
       x: 68%
       y: 35%
       location: above